hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 _Version: 1.0_
 _Created: 2024-06-09_
-_Last Updated: 2024-06-10_
+_Last Updated: 2024-06-11_

 ## Current Focus

-Food safety database implementation completed.
-The app now includes a comprehensive database of foods with safety ratings for pregnancy, complete with filtering by category and safety status.
-The database is powered by Supabase with Realtime functionality for instant updates.
+Pregnancy timeline tracker implementation completed.
+The app now features a comprehensive week-by-week pregnancy guide with detailed information for all 40 weeks of pregnancy.
+The timeline includes fetal development details, maternal changes, tips, nutrition advice, common symptoms, and medical checkups for each week.
+Users can browse through weeks organized by trimester and see their current week based on their due date.

 ## Immediate Next Steps